-3. Set the spark plug gap to specification.
+3. Set the spark plug gap to specifications.

-Spark Plug Spark plug gap 1.0 mm (0.040 in.)
+Spark Plug Gap Spark plug 0.80-0.90 mm (0.031-0.035 in.)

 4. Before installing spark plugs, clean off any dirt on the spark plug seats.
-Install plugs finger-tight, and then tighten 1/4 turn or tighten to the specified torque.
+Install plugs finger-tight, and then tighten to the specified value.

-Description Nm lb-in. lb-ft Spark plug 27 ı 20
+Description Nm lb-in. lb-ft Spark plug 20 - 14

-Fuse Replacement
+Fuse Replacement - Electric Start Models

-IMPORTANT: Always carry spare 20 amp fuses.
+IMPORTANT: Always carry spare SFE 20 amp fuses.

-The electrical wiring circuits on the outboard are protected from overload by fuses in the wiring.
-If a fuse is blown, try to locate and correct the cause of the overload.
+The electric starting circuit is protected from overload by an SFE 20 amp fuse.
+If the fuse is blown, the electric starter motor will not operate.
+Try to locate and correct the cause of the overload.
 If the cause is not found, the fuse may blow again.

 Open the fuse holder and look at the silver colored band inside the fuse.
-If the band is broken, replace the fuse.
+If band is broken, replace the fuse.
 Replace fuse with a new fuse with the same rating.